makyo/writing/work/claw17/disappearance.md

 I have made a huge mistake.

-If I were a smarter lady, I would've spent more energy on figuring out what to do once I got here than what I spent on that hour of unwinding my previous life.
+If I were a smarter lady, I would've spent more energy figuring out what to do once I got here than what I spent on that hour of unwinding my previous life.

 I can stay here, of course.
 There's a long-stay hotel that doesn't side-eye my cash too much, and there's a little kitchenette with a two burner stove that's plenty for cooking for myself.
 Getting groceries with cash is as easy as expected.